anderspitman/blog/content/post/2018-06-19-rust-docker-barebones.markdown

   instructions and it will
   download and install the other two for you.
 * [musl libc](https://www.musl-libc.org/)
-  on your system with the musl-gcc command is on your PATH
+  on your system with the musl-gcc command is on your PATH. musl is a lightweight libc implementation that works well for static linking.
+It is supported by Rust.
 * [Docker installation](https://docs.docker.com/install/)